tpkelly/novice-faqs/playing/guilds.md

 You should also make sure to chat to someone in the guild before joining.
 If you received an invitation to a guild without anybody saying anything to you first, it may not be a very social guild.

+While larger guilds can afford to have exp increasing buffs on at all times, some guilds are too small to be able to afford these.
+When choosing a guild, you may want to ask how often they have their company buffs on.

 ### Founding a guild

 Don't like any of the guilds you see?
 Why not create your own?